muguryalcin/spartan-paper-repr/README.md

 The key idea of the paper is that dense attention in world models can lead to spurious correlations and make it harder to reconstruct the underlying causal graph.
 SPARTAN instead learns causal masks as hard attention edges: if two objects are not temporally related, the model should not attend to every object at every step.
 The paper shows that SPARTAN's hard attention leads to better causal graph recovery and more robust dynamics predictions under interventions.

 The main difference between SPARTAN and standard Transformer-based models is **hard sparse attention**.
-SPARTAN samples binary attention edges from `Bernoulli(sigmoid(q_i^T k_j))`, uses those edges as attention masks, and penalizes unnecessary paths with a Lagrangian sparsity term.
+SPARTAN samples binary attention edges from `Bernoulli(sigmoid(q_i^T k_j))`, uses those edges as hard attention masks.
+A Lagrangian objective then encourages the learned graph to be sparse while keeping SPARTAN's prediction loss close to the dense Transformer's loss.
 Across multiple layers, the path matrix is interpreted as a learned causal parent graph: if token `j` has a path to prediction `i`, then `j` is treated as a parent of `i`.

 For interventions, the model appends an environment/intervention token.
 A path from this token to an object marks that object as an intervention target.
-The baseline is a dense Transformer trained on the same object tokens.
+The paper uses Transformer model trained on the same tokens as the baseline.

 ## Reproduction Scope

-The aim of this reproduction was to implement the core SPARTAN method, evaluate it on the Interventional Pong dataset, and reproduce the main results of Table 1 and Table 2.
+The aim of this reproduction was to implement the SPARTAN model, evaluate it on the Interventional Pong dataset, and reproduce the main results of Table 1 and Table 2.

 Implemented and evaluated: